SharonIvy/Quotes-App/README.md

 ## LIVE DEMO

-The live demo to the project can be found [by clicking here] `https://sharon-ivy.github.io/quotes-app/`
+The live demo to the project can be found at https://sharon-ivy.github.io/quotes-app/

 ## LICENSE:
   MIT License